ansible/autoscaling-blog/README.md

 ### SSH Credentials

 Now we'll configure a set of credentials that Tower will use to SSH to the instances.
+These must be the ec2 keypair you created earlier.

 ![image](images/add_ssh_cred.png)